rlhadas/ClusteringAlgorithmsDTL/README.md

 # SummerResearch2016

-This repository contains code to test the Nearest Neighbor Interchange (NNI) conjecture in `nnic` and to experiment the K Medoids and K Centers algorithms with real data from the Tree of Life Data set in `phylogenetic`.
-This work is supported by the NSF Grant IIS-1419739.
-Summer 2016 Researchers: Dani Bork, Ricson Cheng, Jean Sung and Jincheng Wang (aka South Pawns!!).
-Advisor: Prof Ran Libeskind-Hadas.
+This repository contains code to experiment the K Medoids and K Centers algorithms with real data from the Tree of Life Data set in `phylogenetic`.
+This work accompanies *Clustering Algorithms for Maximum Parsimony DTL Reconciliations*, a paper submitted to **Algorithms for Molecular Biology** in July 2016.

+* `n.b.:` The paper talks about using Multidimensional FFT for a faster implementation, that is **not** done in this code base.
+* This work is supported by the NSF Grant IIS-1419739.
+* Summer 2016 Researchers: Dani Bork, Ricson Cheng, Jean Sung and Jincheng Wang (aka South Pawns!!).
+* Advisor: Prof Ran Libeskind-Hadas.
 * Email `jsung@g.hmc.edu` to get access to past [experimental results](https://drive.google.com/drive/u/0/folders/0B9z84Or5GzOnX21VcjhlbXdYS0E).

 ## For the causal user